vbontempi/solution-tutorials/cloud-e2e-security.md

 ### Deploy to the cluster
 {: #cloud-e2e-security-16}

-1. Gain access to your cluster as described on the **Access** tab of your cluster.
+1. Gain access to your cluster as described in the **Connect via CLI** instructions accessible from the **Actions...** menu in your console overview page.
 2. If not present, enable the [ALB OAuth Proxy add-on](https://{DomainName}/docs/containers?topic=containers-comm-ingress-annotations#app-id) in your cluster.
    ```sh
    ibmcloud ks cluster addon enable alb-oauth-proxy --cluster <your-cluster-name>